bcopy/elasticsearch-tomcat7-example/README.md

-elasticsearch-tomcat7-example
+elasticsearch-tomcat7-example - Hazelcast branch
 =============================

-Example Maven project that deploys Elasticsearch as a servlet to a Cargo Tomcat 7 container
+Example Maven project that deploys Elasticsearch as a servlet to a Cargo Tomcat 7 container, including a Hazelcast cluster to integrate queueing support through the hazelcast-river module

 Simply install JAVA and Apache Maven, clone this github repository, then type :